CyanHaze/CyanHaze.github.io/life/music.md

   > One of my favorite math rock or fusion jazz band in Japan.
 With full of energy and passion, everyone will be moved by their performance.
 When i first saw their live, there were two people dancing in front of me.
 Just for relax and pure joy.

 - **Fayzz** - 2025.11.21 Live at EchoSpace in Hangzhou
-  > One of the best math rock band in China.
-Their live performance just like their music, full of restrain and calmness.
-That was a down time for me and their music simulated me a lot.
-And a idea inside their new album "Patch" comes from a concept of Computer Vision which called Advesarial-Patch-Attack.
+  > Easily one of the best math rock bands in China.
+Their live performances mirror their music perfectly: restrained and calm.
+During a difficult period in my life, their music provided much-needed stimulation.
+Interestingly, the concept behind their new album, *Patch*, is drawn from a term in Computer Vision known as the 'Adversarial Patch Attack'.

 - **Tiny Moving Parts** - 2025.1.11 Live at EchoSpace in Hangzhou
   > Midwest Emo band from Minnesota.
 Full of energy and passion.
 The encore song was "Medicine", and everyone sang together.
 I still remember that night.
 That was just after my finals, an exhausting week and I almost messed up everything then.
 Their music healed me a lot.